-Cł ecklist (continued) ndard 7: Redevelopments and Other Projects Subject to the Standards only to the max ent practicable The project is subject to the Stormwater Management Standards only to the maximum Exten Practicable as a: Limited Project Small Residential Projects: 5-9 single family houses or 5-9 units in a multi-family develop provided there is no discharge that may potentially affect a critical area.
-Small Residential Projects: 2-4 single family houses or 2-4 units in a multi-family develop with a discharge to a critical area Marina and/or boatyard provided the hull painting, service and maintenance areas are prefrom exposure to rain, snow, snow melt and runoff Bike Path and/or Foot Path Redevelopment Project oment Redevelopment portion of mix of new and redevelopment.
-Certain standards are not fully met (Standard No. 1, 8, 9, and 10 must always be fully met) a explanation of why these standards are not met is contained in the Stormwater Report.
-The project involves redevelopment and a description of all measures that have been taken improve existing conditions is provided in the Stormwater Report.
-The redevelopment check in Volume 2 Chapter 3 of the Massachusetts Stormwater Handbook may be used to docume the proposed stormwater management system (a) complies with Standards 2, 3 and the pref and structural BMP requirements of Standards 4-6 to the maximum extent practicable and (b) improves existing conditions. to klist found ent that treatment
+ndard 7: Redevelopments and Other Projects Subject to the Standards only to the maximum ent practicable The project is subject to the Stormwater Management Standards only to the maximum Extent Practicable as a: Limited Project Small Residential Projects: 5-9 single family houses or 5-9 units in a multi-family development provided there is no discharge that may potentially affect a critical area.
+Small Residential Projects: 2-4 single family houses or 2-4 units in a multi-family development with a discharge to a critical area Marina and/or boatyard provided the hull painting, service and maintenance areas are protected from exposure to rain, snow, snow melt and runoff ☐ Bike Path and/or Foot Path Redevelopment Project Redevelopment portion of mix of new and redevelopment.
+Certain standards are not fully met (Standard No. 1, 8, 9, and 10 must always be fully met) and an explanation of why these standards are not met is contained in the Stormwater Report.
+The project involves redevelopment and a description of all measures that have been taken to improve existing conditions is provided in the Stormwater Report.
+The redevelopment checklist found in Volume 2 Chapter 3 of the Massachusetts Stormwater Handbook may be used to document that the proposed stormwater management system (a) complies with Standards 2, 3 and the pretreatment and structural BMP requirements of Standards 4-6 to the maximum extent practicable and (b) improves existing conditions. •